FINCONS-IBD/OGJira/Cryptography Server/README.md

 * classes/PropertiesHelper.java: Java class that loads and manages the configuration file .
 * classes/ServerExample.java: Java class that exposes the previous Encryption functions and creates the connection with OGJira.xlsm (replace the existing class whit this one).
 * CryptographyServer-config.properties: configuration file.
-* CryptographyServer.bat: batch file that starts the server.
+* run_CryptographyServer.bat: batch file that starts the server.

 For a correct working of the server, you have to import the Xlloop.xll file in OGJira.xlsm and restart it.